Human remains found 40 years ago identified as member of The O'Jays R&B band - KRDO

 By Amanda Jackson, CNN

 Little was raised in Cleveland, according to the news release.
-In the mid-’60s, he was a guitarist and songwriter for the legendary R&B band, The O’Jays.
+In the mid-’60s, he was a guitarist and songwriter for The O’Jays.
 The band released a statement to CNN saying that he was part of the band in the early days and that they haven’t heard from him since.

 “He came with us when we first ventured out of Cleveland and traveled to Los Angeles, but he also was in love with a woman in Cleveland that he missed so much that he soon returned back to Cleveland after a short amount of time,” reads the statement.